Annual Meeting Attendee Policies

 ASTRO Event Code of Conduct

 ASTRO is committed to providing a professional, collegial, safe and respectful environment for all aspects of the Annual Meeting.
-Attendees agree that they will conduct themselves professionally and comply with all applicable laws, regulations and rules, as well as these Attendee Policies.
-Attendees may not engage in any demonstrations or other behavior that ASTRO deems potentially disruptive to the conduct of the meeting or that infringe on the rights or safety of others.
+Attendees agree that they will conduct themselves professionally, demonstrate respect for the other attendees at all times (both within and outside of the Convention Center), and comply with all applicable laws, regulations and rules, as well as these Attendee Policies.
+Attendees may not engage in any demonstrations or other behavior that ASTRO in ASTRO’s discretion determines are disrespectful of or infringe on the rights or safety of others, or that ASTRO deems potentially disruptive to the conduct of the meeting.

 All attendees must always adhere to the ASTRO Event Code of Conduct which states: